 - These produce heat and energy in the body

-- Their deficiency causes loss of weight
+- Their deficiency causes loss of weight and weakness.

 - These are found in rice, wheat, sugarcane, potatoes, starch in maize, etc.

 - These are complex compounds of carbon, hydrogen, oxygen, nitrogen and sulphur.

 - These build tissues of the body and repair them when torn out.